-The Law Offices of Prosper Shaked are prepared to offer you the legal representation needed to pursue a negligent doctor and hospital that may have injured your child.
+Prosper Shaked Accident Injury Attorneys PA are prepared to offer you the legal representation needed to pursue a negligent doctor and hospital that may have injured your child.
 Developmental issues can severely impact a child for a large portion of their life; your child should not have to bear the burden of a doctor’s mistake.
-To schedule a free legal consultation to discuss your claim, contact The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free legal consultation to discuss your claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Common Infant Developmental Abnormalities